Job Prospects... At a glance

 Veterinary nurses meeting the eligibility criteria are able to enter their names on the voluntary register of veterinary nurses maintained by the NZVNA.

-The number of students completing a Bachelor in Veterinary Science has increased slightly in recent years, but remains around 100.
+The number of students completing a qualification in Veterinary Assisting has increased slightly in recent years, but the number of students completing the Veterinary Science degree remains around 100.
 The number of graduates is limited by the number of places in the veterinary programme at Massey University.

 Qualification completions chart